Dog Dental Cleaning: The Ultimate Guide for Pet Parents

 Step 4 – Keep it brief and fun

 You only need a couple of minutes each day to achieve good oral hygiene.
-Keep teeth cleanings quick, and use praise throughout to make the sessions a positive experience.
-Make sure to reward your pup with healthy treats and give them lots of love afterward!
+Keep teeth cleanings quick, and use praise and healthy treats throughout to make the sessions a positive experience.

 Nothing takes the place of brushing, I always make sure owners know that, then I direct them to the Veterinary Oral Health Council website for veterinary dentist-approved products for their pets, and make sure that they use approved products while also ALWAYS BRUSHING their pet’s teeth.